Calgary Police Service

 Missing persons

-• Check with family members and friends/acquaintances of the person to make sure they have not made other plans
+• Check with family members and friends/acquaintances of the person to make sure they have not made other plans.

-• Check with local hospitals
+• Check with local hospitals.

-• Check with the school or employer of the person
+• Check with school/employer of the person.

-• Check places the person frequently visits
+• Check places that the person frequently goes to.

 How long should you wait to report someone missing?